fnmdx111/Towel/README.md

 The Future
 ----

 Of course the TOWEL-C COMPILER like the cool guys!!!
+(And of course not javascript, it just sucks.)
-And maybe a bytecode compiler for a VM in C.
+Maybe a bytecode compiler for a VM in C.

 Oh, and algebraic data type.

-(And of course not javascript, it just sucks.)
+I'll have to do a lot of thinking.

 License
 ----